Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Defense summaries, metrics and datasets

 \subsection{k-winner-take-all}

-In k-Winner-Take-All (k-WTA) a special activation function is used that is $C^{0}$ discontinuous.
+In k-Winner-Take-All (k-WTA)~\cite{Xiao2020Enhancing} a special activation function is used that is $C^{0}$ discontinuous.
 This activation function mitigates white-box attacks through gradient masking.
-The authors claim this architecture change is nearly free.
+The authors claim this architecture change is nearly free in terms of the drop in clean accuracy.

+\textbf{Prior security studies:} In the original k-WTA paper~\cite{Xiao2020Enhancing} the authors test their defense against white-box attacks like PGD, MIM and C$\&$W. They also test against a weak transfer based black-box attack that is not adaptive.
+They do not consider a black-box adversary that has access to the entire training dataset and query access like we assume in our adversarial model.
+Further white-box attacks against k-WTA were done in~\cite{tramer2020adaptive}.
+The authors in~\cite{tramer2020adaptive} used PGD with more iterations (400) and also considered a special averaging technique to better estimate the gradient of the network.

-\textbf{Why we selected it:} The authors of the defense claim that k-WTA performs better under synthetic model black-box attacks than networks that use ReLU activation functions.
+\textbf{Why we selected it:} The authors of the defense claim that k-WTA performs better under model black-box attacks than networks that use ReLU activation functions.
 If this claim is true, this would be the first defense in which gradient masking could mitigate both white-box and black-box attacks.
-In~\cite{tramer2020adaptive} they already show the vulnerability of this defense to white-box attacks.
-Therefore, this indicates black-box security maybe an issue for this defense as well.
+In~\cite{tramer2020adaptive}, they already showed the vulnerability of this defense to white-box attacks.
+Additionally, in~\cite{tramer2020adaptive} they hypothesize a black-box adversary that queries the network may work well against this defense, but do not follow up with any experiments.
+Therefore, this indicates k-WTA still lacks proper black-box security experiments and analyses.